Skip to content

 }

-This is useful if you only want to use one feature or want to run them separately.
+This is useful if you only want to use specific features or want to run them separately.
+Note that guard can be slower than lint/analyze, so it defaults to disabled.
+Enable it when you need architectural enforcement:

 Run on Save: Single File vs Whole Project